deitch/booster/README.md

 #### fields
 The `fields` is a list of all of the required fields and properties that are used for this model.
 It includes the following:

-* required: boolean, if the field is required.
+* `required`: boolean, if the field is required.
 Ignored for PUT updates.
 Default `false`
-* createblank: boolean, if this field is optional during creation. ignored if `required === false`.
+* `createblank`: boolean, if this field is optional during creation. ignored if `required === false`.
 Default `false`
-* mutable: boolean, if the field can be changed by a client request.
+* `mutable`: boolean, if the field can be changed by a client request.
 Default `true`
-* visible: this field is one of: public (visible to all), private (visible only for explicit private viewers), secret (never sent off the server)
+* `visible`: this field is one of: public (visible to all), private (visible only for explicit private viewers), secret (never sent off the server)
-* validation: validations to which to subject this field
+* `validation`: validations to which to subject this field
+* `association`: how this field determines a relationship between this resource and another resource
-* type: if this field should be a particular type.
+* `type`: if this field should be a particular type.
 If it is, then when doing a `find()`, it will cast it to the appropriate type, if possible.
-* default: if this field is not specified, a default value.
+* `default`: if this field is not specified, a default value.
-* filter: if filtering should be done on this field in the case of `index()`.
+* `filter`: if filtering should be done on this field in the case of `index()`.
 It should be an object with the following properties:
-   * default: what filter value should be applied to this field, if none is given
+   * `default`: what filter value should be applied to this field, if none is given
-   * clear: what value if applied should indicate no filter
+   * `clear`: what value if applied should indicate no filter
-* cascade: if this field is changed, cascade the change down to dependent model items.
+* `cascade`: if this field is changed, cascade the change down to dependent model items.
 See details below.